DuckyMomo20012/go-todo/README.md

 ### Access Swagger UI

-Open your browser and go to `http://localhost:8082`.
+Open your browser and go to `http://localhost/docs`.

-> [!NOTE]
-> Currently, I having problems with the hostname and port so the Swagger UI is
-> not working properly.

 ### Build Docker Image